Restaurant in Knightsbridge

 The Vegan Menu

 For our mains we had the Fish ’n’ Chips: battered tofu wrapped in seaweed, minted peas & tartar sauce and the Coq au Vin: artichoke, chickpeas, red wine sauce, mushrooms, smoked tofu & mashed potatoes.
 The battered tofu was cooked perfectly, really crispy and the seaweed gave a fishy taste that was great.
-The coq au vin was warming and hearty and full of flavour, the smoked tofu was a great touch.
+The coq au vin was warming and hearty and full of flavour and the smoked tofu was a great touch.